(Charlatan / Photo Courtesy of Santa Anita)

 WORTHWHILE WAGERING MENU HAS WIDE APPEAL

-Santa Anita’s comprehensive betting menu for the winter/spring meet that starts Dec.
-26 will again spotlight the popular 20-cent Single Ticket Rainbow Pick Six Jackpot and a myriad of other features, including a North America-low takeout of 15.43 percent on $2 win, place and show wagers.
+With its highly anticipated Winter/Spring Meeting opener set for Saturday, December 26, Santa Anita Park has announced a comprehensive betting menu that will again feature the popular 20 cent Single Ticket Rainbow Pick Six Jackpot and a myriad of other features, including a North American-low takeout of 15.43 percent on all two dollar Win, Place and Show wagers.

-Although Santa Anita remains closed to the public due to continued restrictions relating to the Covid-19 pandemic, fans can view the track’s live races free of charge via santaanita.com/live and watch and wager on a variety of ADW platforms including 1st.com/Bet.
+Although Santa Anita remains closed to the public due to continued restrictions relating to the COVID-19 pandemic, fans can watch all of the track’s live races free of charge via santaanita.com/live and can watch and wager on Santa Anita racing via a variety of ADW platforms including 1st.com/Bet.

-In addition to the 20-cent Rainbow Pick Six, Santa Anita will again offer the 50-cent Early Pick 5, which features a low 14 percent takeout, as well as the 50-cent Late Pick 5.
+In addition to the 20 cent Rainbow Six, Santa Anita will again offer the 50 cent Early Pick 5, which features a low 14 percent takeout, as well as the 50 cent Late Pick 5.

-With the Jackpot provision in place, the 20-cent Single Ticket Rainbow Pick Six requires a perfect single ticket in order to key a potentially life-altering payoff.
-Providing there is no single ticket winner, consolation tickets with the highest number of winners receive a payoff of 70 percent of the net pool.
-The remaining 30 percent is carried over to a Jackpot pool which will continue to accrue until there is a single ticket winner or there is a designated mandatory payoff day.
+With the Jackpot provision in place, the 20 cent Single Ticket Rainbow Pick Six requires a perfect single ticket in order to key a potentially life changing payoff.
+Providing there is no single ticket winner, consolation tickets with the highest number of winners receive a payoff on 70 percent of the net pool.
+The remaining 30 percent is carried over to a Jackpot pool, which will continue to accrue until there is a single ticket winner or there is a designated mandatory payoff day.

-The $1 Stronach Five will be offered each Friday and consist of a fast-paced series of five races from Santa Anita, Gulfstream, Laurel Park and Golden Gate Fields.
-The bet offers players a low takeout of 12 percent.
+The $1 Stronach Five will again be offered each Friday and will consist of a fast paced series of five races from Santa Anita, Gulfstream Park, Laurel Park and Golden Gate Fields.
+The Stronach Five offers players a low takeout of 12 percent.

-Santa Anita will continue to offer the $5 Golden Hour Double and the Golden Hour Pick 4, embracing late races from Santa Anita and Golden Gate Fields.
+Santa Anita will also continue to offer the $5 Golden Hour Double, and the $1 Golden Hour Pick 4.
+Both wagers embrace late races at both Santa Anita and Golden Gate Fields.

-Additionally, there will be $1 exactas, $2 rolling Daily Doubles.
-50-cent rolling Pick 3s, an early 50-cent Pick 4 and 10-cent Superfectas on all races with a minimum of six runners.
+Players will also once again be offered one dollar exactas, two dollar rolling Daily Doubles, 50 cent rolling Pick 3s, as well as 10 cent Superfectas on all races with a minimum of six runners.

 FINISH LINES: Santa Anita’s popular free online “Showvivor” returns opening day with a new Total Win Earnings category and a Monthly Contest provision which will be included in the existing season-long total prize money awarded of $5,000.
 The contest offers a variety of cash incentives highlighted by the $2,500 top prize, which will be awarded to the longest “Show Streak” over the course of the entire Winter/Spring season which concludes on June 20.
 For additional information, please visit santaanita.com or call 626 574-RACE . . .
-Trainer Steve Knapp, a 64-year-old Los Angeles native whose barn has shown a resurgence since he built it back up to 26 head, approaching his number in 2005 when he won the Oak Tree training title with 16 victories, has former claimer Loud Mouth ticketed for the $150,000 California Cup Sprint on Jan.
-16 and a possible meeting with trainer Dean Pederson‘s crack Cal-bred sprinter Fashionably Fast.
-Bred by Tommy Town Thoroughbreds, Loud Mouth won his first added money event when he scored a 13-1 upset under Abel Cedillo in the Cary Grant Stakes at Del Mar on Nov.
-22. Loud Mouth posted one of 161 recorded works at Santa Anita this morning–23 on the training track–going four furlongs in 48.40, while Fashionably Fast worked six furlongs Sunday with regular rider Tiago Pereira up in 1:13.40.
-Pereira won the 10th and final race at the Los Alamitos meet Sunday for Knapp’s principal client, Ron Thomsen, on favored Mama Superior ($4.60).
-Thomsen also owns Loud Mouth . . .
-Reminder, there is an early first post time of 11 a.m. opening day, Saturday, Dec.
-26. First post time Sunday, Dec.
-27, will be 12:30 p.m.
+Reminder, there is an early first post time of 11 a.m. on opening day, Dec.
+26. First post time on Sunday, Dec.
+27, will be 11:30 p.m…Tune in early to santaanita.com/live at 9:50 a.m. on opening day for Track Announcer Frank Mirahmadi and Tom Quigley’s analysis of the entire card.